Dramatherapy

 Skills Based Therapy Groups

 Shorter term, skills-based groups focus on a particular need.
-Within these sessions, support staff from class are encouraged to be part of the group process.
+Within these sessions, support staff from education are encouraged to be a part of the group process.
 The intent being that any progress that emerges from the group interactions can be developed further within children’s day to day life around school.

 Eye Movement Desensitization Reprocessing